Jewelry Tools Are Your Friends: Choosing and Caring for Your Pliers

 Tips on caring for your tools: Before using brand new tools for the first time, a good precaution is to prepare the tools first.
 This is done by using a fine sanding stick to soften the edges of the pliers’ nose.
 A second step is to shine up the surface of the nose that will be making contact with the jewelry metal.
 The reason for these two important steps is to ensure that new tools do not accidentally leave marks on the silver during the fabrication process. –Liz Kuhn, G.G.

-Get your pliers and other jewelry tools cleaned up and lubricated because you're going to need them: the new 2011 Step-by-Step Wire Jewelry collection CD is waiting for you to pre-order or download it in the Jewelry Making Daily Shop!
+Get your pliers and other jewelry tools cleaned up and lubricated because you’re going to need them: the new 2011 Step-by-Step Wire Jewelry collection CD is waiting for you to download it in the Jewelry Making Daily Shop!
 Dozens of projects for wire wrapping, texturing, and stamping will inspire you to put your pliers, hammers, stamps, and other jewelry tools to the test!

 About the author: Liz Kuhns, G.G., is a professional gemologist, jewelry designer, and photojournalist living in Door County, Wisconsin.